Appeal and Hearing Process

 You need to be sure that your witnesses will attend the hearing and that they know the time, date and location.

 If someone is unwilling to attend or requires an official request to attend the hearing (to justify an absence from work, for example), you can complete a Request for Issuing a Summons.
 The OSET adjudicator who will chair the hearing will review the form and decide if the person has to attend.

 Timing for the Request for Summons

 You need to submit the Request for Issuing a Summons form to the OSET no later than 15 days before the hearing.
-If the panel chair approves the request, you will need to serve (personally deliver) the request to the witness no later than 10 days before the day they are expected to attend the hearing.
+If the adjudicator approves the request, you will need to serve (personally deliver) the request to the witness no later than 10 days before the day they are expected to attend the hearing.